 Griseofulvin is a fungistatic agent used to treat superficial fungal skin infections such as tinea capitis and pedis.
-Griseofulvin therapy can cause transient mild to moderate serum aminotransferase elevations and has very rarely been linked to clinically apparent acute drug induced liver injury.
+Griseofulvin therapy can cause transient mild-to-moderate serum aminotransferase elevations and has very rarely been linked to clinically apparent acute drug induced liver injury.

 Transient mild-to-moderate elevations in serum aminotransferase levels occur in up to 5% of patients treated with griseofulvin, but these abnormalities are usually asymptomatic and resolve even with continuation of the medication.
 Clinically apparent hepatotoxicity is rare.
 The liver injury from griseofulvin is typically cholestatic and usually arises within the first few months of therapy.
 Signs of hypersensitivity such as fever, rash and eosinophilia are rare.
 Published cses of griseofulvin induced liver injury have all been self-limited, recovery requiring 1 to 3 months.
-Griseofulvin can increase intrahepatic levels of protoporphyrin and induced acute attacks of porphyria in patients with acute intermittent porphyria in remission.
+Griseofulvin can increase intrahepatic levels of protoporphyrin and induce acute attacks of porphyria in patients with acute intermittent porphyria in remission.

 Mechanism of Injury

 The cause of clinically apparent hepatotoxicity from griseofulvin is unknown, but it is extensively metabolized by the liver which may lead to production of a toxic intermediate.
-In high doses griseofulvin can interfere with the mitotic spindle in mammalian cells by binding to microtubular proteins.
+In high doses, griseofulvin can interfere with the mitotic spindle in mammalian cells by binding to microtubular proteins.
 Griseofulvin also interferes with porphyrin metabolism and can trigger attacks of acute porphyria.